 The son of a lawyer, Marx was born on the 5th of May 1818 in Trevirorum, West Germany (known as Trier today).
 Educated at Bonn University and the University of Berlin, Marx found himself submerged in the timeless question of the meaning and purpose of life.
-Turning to a guy named Frederick Hegel (1770-1831), Marx studied his philosophy and came upon the idea that “[r]eason is constantly evolving in history towards an absolute goal” (Rius 20).
+Turning to Frederick Hegel (1770-1831), Marx studied his philosophy and came upon the idea that “[r]eason is constantly evolving in history towards an absolute goal” (Rius 20).
 This notion, along with Hegel’s The Philosophy of History, which posits that the progress of history is the direct result of the “struggle of the oppressed against the oppressors,” became the source of great inspiration for young Marx (Rius 21).
-A few years later, Marx became friends with Frederick Engles (1820-1895), together they wrote famous documents such as the Communist Manifesto, and the rest is history.
+A few years later Marx became friends with Frederick Engles (1820-1895), and together they wrote famous documents such as the Communist Manifesto.

 Still plagued with the questions of class struggle and notions of capitalism, Marx spent the last 25 years of his life writing his major work Das Kapital: Kritik der politischen Oekonomie, or Capital for those of us who do not speak German.
-Sadly enough, Marx died on March 14th 1883, at his desk, and managed to finish only the first of his three intended volumes.
-Fortunately, he grew an exceptionally long beard and completed enough of his great work to provide us with the concept of commodity.
+Sadly enough, Marx died on March 14th, 1883, at his desk, and managed to finish only the first of his three intended volumes.
+Fortunately, he completed enough of his great work to provide us with the concept of commodity.

 “A commodity is, in the first place, an object outside of us, a thing that by its properties satisfies human wants of some sort or another.
 The nature of such wants, whether, for instance, they spring from the stomach or from fancy, makes no difference.
 Neither are we here concerned to know how the object satisfies these wants, whether directly as means of subsistence, or indirectly as means of production” (Marx 45).